Incorporating Task-Agnostic Information in Task-Based Active Learning Using a Variational Autoencoder

 These methods are limited in their analysis by the labeled data they must train on, failing to make use of potentially useful information embedded in the unlabeled data.
 We therefore suggest that this family of methods may be improved by extending their representation spaces to include unsupervised features learned over the entire dataset.
 For this purpose, we opt to use a variational autoencoder (VAE) Kingma & Welling, 2013, which is a prominent method for unsupervised representation learning.
 Our main contributions are (a) a new methodology for extending AL methods using VAE features and (b) an experiment comparing AL performance across two recent feature-based AL methods using the new method.

-Active learning
+Active learning¶

 Much of the early active learning (AL) literature is based on shallower, less computationally demanding networks since deeper architectures were not well-developed at the time.
 Settles (2009) provides a review of these early methods.
-The modern approach uses an acquisition function, which involves ranking all available unlabeled points by some chosen heuristic H\mathcal{H} and choosing to label the points of highest ranking.
+The modern approach uses an acquisition function, which involves ranking all available unlabeled points by some chosen heuristic and choosing to label the points of highest ranking.

 The popularity of the acquisition approach has led to a widely-used evaluation procedure, which we describe in Algorithm 1.
-This procedure trains a task model T\mathcal{T} on the initial labeled data, records its test accuracy, then uses H\mathcal{H} to label a set of unlabeled points.
-We then once again train T\mathcal{T} on the labeled data and record its accuracy.
+This procedure trains a task model on the initial labeled data, records its test accuracy, then uses to label a set of unlabeled points.
+We then once again train on the labeled data and record its accuracy.
 This is repeated until a desired number of labels is reached, and then the accuracies can be graphed against the number of available labels to demonstrate performance over the course of labeling.
 We can use this evaluation algorithm to separately evaluate multiple acquisition functions on their resulting accuracy graphs.
 This is utilized in many AL papers to show the efficacy of their suggested heuristics in comparison to others Wang et al., 2016Sener & Savarese, 2018Smailagic et al., 2018Yoo & Kweon, 2019.

 The prevailing approach to point selection has been to choose unlabeled points for which the model is most uncertain, the assumption being that uncertain points will be the most informative Budd et al., 2021.
 A popular early method was to label the unlabeled points of highest Shannon entropy Shannon, 1948 under the task model, which is a measure of uncertainty between the classes of the data.
 This method is now more commonly used in combination with a representativeness measure Wang et al., 2016 to avoid selecting condensed clusters of very similar points.

-Recent heuristics using deep features
+Recent heuristics using deep features¶

-For convolutional neural networks (CNNs) in image classification settings, the task model T\mathcal{T} can be decomposed into a feature-generating module
+For convolutional neural networks (CNNs) in image classification settings, the task model can be decomposed into a feature-generating module

 which maps the input data vectors to the output of the final fully connected layer before classification, and a classification module

-where cc is the number of classes.
+where is the number of classes.

 Recent deep learning-based AL methods have approached the notion of model uncertainty in terms of the rich features generated by the learned model.
-Core-set Sener & Savarese, 2018 and MedAL Smailagic et al., 2018 select unlabeled points that are the furthest from the labeled set in terms of L2\text{L}_2 distance between the learned features.
-For core-set, each point constructing the set SS in step 6 of Algorithm 1 is chosen by
+Core-set Sener & Savarese, 2018 and MedAL Smailagic et al., 2018 select unlabeled points that are the furthest from the labeled set in terms of distance between the learned features.
+For core-set, each point constructing the set in step 6 of Algorithm 1 is chosen by

-Note that after a point u\mathbf{u}^* is chosen, the selection of the next point assumes the previous u\mathbf{u}^* to be in the labeled set.
+Note that after a point is chosen, the selection of the next point assumes the previous to be in the labeled set.
 This way we discourage choosing sets that are closely packed together, leading to sets that are more diverse in terms of their features.
 This effect is more pronounced in the core-set method since it takes the minimum distance whereas MedAL uses the average distance.

-When attempting to train a network to directly predict T\mathcal{T}’s loss during training, the ground truth losses naturally decrease as T\mathcal{T} is optimized, resulting in a moving objective.
+When attempting to train a network to directly predict ’s loss during training, the ground truth losses naturally decrease as is optimized, resulting in a moving objective.
 The authors of Yoo & Kweon (2019) find that a more stable ground truth is the inequality between the losses of given pairs of points.
-In this case, P\mathcal{P} is trained on pairs of labeled points, so that P\mathcal{P} is penalized for producing predicted loss pairs that exhibit a different inequality than the corresponding true loss pair.
+In this case, is trained on pairs of labeled points, so that is penalized for producing predicted loss pairs that exhibit a different inequality than the corresponding true loss pair.

-More specifically, for each batch of labeled data LbatchLL_{batch} \subset L that is propagated through T\mathcal{T} during training, the batch of true losses is computed and split randomly into a batch of pairs PbatchP_{batch}.
-The loss prediction network produces a corresponding batch of predicted loss pairs, denoted P~batch\widetilde{P}_{batch}.
-The following pair loss is then computed given each pPbatchp \in P_{batch} and its corresponding p~P~batch\tilde{p} \in \widetilde{P}_{batch}:
+More specifically, for each batch of labeled data that is propagated through during training, the batch of true losses is computed and split randomly into a batch of pairs .
+The loss prediction network produces a corresponding batch of predicted loss pairs, denoted .
+The following pair loss is then computed given each and its corresponding :

-Variational Autoencoders
+Variational Autoencoders¶

 Variational autoencoders (VAEs) Kingma & Welling, 2013 are an unsupervised method for modeling data using Bayesian posterior inference.
 We begin with the Bayesian assumption that the data is well-modeled by some distribution, often a multivariate Gaussian.
 We also assume that this data distribution can be inferred reasonably well by a lower dimensional random variable, also often modeled by a multivariate Gaussian.